grab/engineering-blog/_posts/2018-01-19-deep-dive-into-database-timeouts-in-rails.md

 $ curl localhost:3000/drivers
 ~~~

 Notice that the call to `/drivers` is stuck and does not complete now.
-Because we have set the thread count to `2`, and have two `/passengers` request in flight, both threads are stuck waiting for the database and we do not have any more threads available to handle the new request, and hence the stalled `/drivers` request.
+Because we have set the thread count to `2`, and have two `/passengers` requests in flight, both threads are stuck waiting for the database and we do not have any more threads available to handle the new request, hence the stalled `/drivers` request.

 This is exactly what happened during our production outage, except on a much larger scale.